How to Use Auto Reframe in Premiere Pro

 delete keyframesdelete keyframesdelete keyframes

-Now just play about with the Reframe Offset and Reframe Scale values to make the graphic element fit to the !
+Now play about with the Reframe Offset and Reframe Scale values to make the graphic element to the frame!
 If there are extra keyframes generated for these effects, you can just delete them all apart from the first one (just like we did with the adjust position keyframes above).

 resize graphicresize graphicresize graphic